Locally Repairable Codes with Unequal Local Erasure Correction: Preliminaries

 The rank distance of any Gabidulin codeword $\mathbf{c}$ can be shown to meet the Singleton bound by noting that

 where (a) is due to the \emph{rank-nullity theorem} and the fact that the nullity of $f(\cdot)$ is at most the $q$-degree of $f(\cdot)$, i.e., $ k - 1 $.

-Although it is sufficient to claim Gabidulin codes to be MDS by their MRD property, a more insightful derivation can be obtained by showing the MDS property directly with the analysis of its erasure correction capability.
+Although it is sufficient to claim Gabidulin codes to be MDS by their MRD property, a more insightful derivation can be obtained by showing the MDS property directly with the analysis of their erasure correction capability.
 Specifically, the polynomial $f(\cdot)$, and therefore the underlying message vector $\mathbf{a}$, can be recovered from evaluations on any $k$ points $\{ f(y_1), \ldots, f(y_k) \}$ that are linearly independent (over $\mathbb{F}_q$), i.e., $ \RANK(\{ y_1, \ldots, y_k \}) = k $.
 This argument is true since the use of the $\mathbb{F}_q$-linearity in \eqref{eq:fqlin} makes it possible to obtain evaluations at $q^k$ different points, from which the polynomial $f(\cdot)$ of degree $q^{k-1}$ can be interpolated.
 Therefore, erasure correction is possible from arbitrary $k$ symbols of the codeword.

 More importantly, note that the evaluation points may differ from the original ones used in the codeword construction.
 This turns out to be the case for our optimal code construction, where we apply MDS encoding on chunks of a Gabidulin codeword to equip the code with the desired locality property.
-To analyze the possibility of erasure correction (or decodability) of an erasure pattern of the code, all we need to do is to figure out whether the \emph{remaining rank}, which referes to the rank of the evaluation points corresponding to the remaining symbols of the erasure pattern, is at least $k$.
-Moreover, the term \emph{rank erasure} will refer to the vanishing rank by symbol erasures.
+To analyze the possibility of erasure correction (or decodability) of an erasure pattern of the code, all we need to do is to figure out whether the \emph{remaining rank}, which refers to the rank of the evaluation points corresponding to the remaining symbols of the erasure pattern, is at least $k$.
+In other words, the number of tolerable \emph{rank erasures} is at most $ n - k $.
 The following lemma, which is a special case of \cite[Lem.
 9]{Rawat14TIT}, will be used several times in analyzing the distance of our optimal code construction.

 \begin{lemma} For a vector $\mathbf{u}$ of length $k$ with elements being evaluations of a linearized polynomial $f(\cdot)$ over $\mathbb{F}_{q^t}$, such that the evaluation points are linearly independent over $\mathbb{F}_q$, let $\mathbf{v}$ be the vector obtained by encoding $\mathbf{u}$ with an $[n,k]_q$ MDS code.
 Then any $s$ symbols of the codeword $\mathbf{v}$ correspond to the evaluations of $f(\cdot)$ at $s$ points lying in the subspace spanned by the original $k$ evaluation points (of $\mathbf{u}$) with rank $\min(s,k)$, i.e., for an arbitrary set $ \mathcal{T} \subset [n] $ such that $ \lvert \mathcal{T} \rvert = s $, we have